-They doubled up in the eight again, which kept its lineup, this time coming third out of four (five had started but New Zealand had an equipment failure before the 500m timing point), and finishing 6.07 seconds behind the winners, which was roughly the same differentials as in Munich.
+They doubled up in the eight again, in a unchanged lineup, this time coming third out of four (five had started but New Zealand had an equipment failure before the 500m timing point), and finishing 6.07 seconds behind the winners, which was roughly the same differentials as in Munich.
 Australia, who were second, were also doubling up.

-The other six members of the eight, plus Libby and Rachel, doubled up in fours where, GBR2 (Libby Henshilwood, Rachel Woolf, Kate Mackenzie and Francesca Zino) caused an upset by beating GBR1 (Sue Walker, Alex Beever, Sarah Wickless and Lisa Eyre) by 2.13 seconds.
+The other six members of the eight, plus Libby and Rachel, doubled up in fours where GBR2 (Libby Henshilwood, Rachel Woolf, Kate Mackenzie and Francesca Zino) caused an upset by beating GBR1 (Sue Walker, Alex Beever, Sarah Wickless and Lisa Eyre) by 2.13 seconds.
 GBR2 took gold and GBR1 bronze.
-Sarah Winckless, who was in her rookie year in the squad and was the only change in what was otherwise the World Champion crew, felt that this result was all her fault, though she remembers that they also struggled to get their boat set up comfortably.
+Sarah Winckless, who was in her rookie year in the squad and was the only change in what was otherwise the 1997 World Champion crew, felt that this result was all her fault, though she remembers that they also struggled to find a boat that fitted them comfortably.
 An online report by the Women’s Sports Foundation said, “Despite the result, Spracklen has assured the athletes that there would be no personnel change within the eight,” which Libby and Rachel were not currently in [hold that thought – Ed.].